Tell me more ×

 $$ \Delta k = \frac{\sqrt{(\Delta k_1)^2 + (\Delta k_2)^2}}{2} $$

-So the generalized answer might be: you have to divide with $n$ and not $\sqrt{n}$.
+So the generalized answer might be: you have to divide by $n$ and not $\sqrt{n}$.

-However, bare in your mind that the statistical expression above might be used when measured quantities are "independent" of each other.
-If $k_1$ and $k_2$ are the same quantity measured in two measurements, this is not exactly true, so the exact statistical expression is much more complicated.
+However, bear in mind that the statistical expression is applicable only when the measured quantities are "independent" of each other.
+If $k_1$ and $k_2$ are the same quantity measured in two measurements, this is not exactly true, and the exact statistical expression is much more complicated.

 Your Answer